fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 It is sufficient to extract <i>**three**</i> components from the application.
 Good candidates for separate components are, for example, the search filter, the form for adding new people into the phonebook, a component that renders all people from the phonebook, and a component that renders a single person's details.

-The application's root component could look something like this after refactoring.
+The application's root component could look similar to this after the refactoring.
 The refactored root component below only renders titles and lets the extracted components take care of the rest.

 ```js
 const App = () => {